-Napoli to Hoboken to Monterey
+Napoli to Hoboken to Carmel-by-the-Sea

 He was welcomed by the local Sicilian fisherman families.
-On the Monterey Peninsula you are never far the sea, and reminded Pèpe of growing up in Hoboken along the Hudson River overlooking Manhattan and also of his grandparents’ hometown of Napoli.
+On the Monterey Peninsula you are never far the sea, which reminded Pèpe of growing up in Hoboken along the Hudson River overlooking Manhattan and also of his grandparents’ hometown of Napoli.
 For anyone interested in nature, agriculture, the arts, sports, exotic cars and great food and wine, this is truly the west coast’s Shangri-La.

 Life is Short, Eat the Cookie